 SARTS presentation/ detection ?

-HMI
+VTS Data Display Systems

 Introduction

 The purpose of this Annex is to support VTS authorities and integrators in the selection of Data Display sub systems for new and existing VTS systems.
 The essential features of a Data Display system are discussed (the principal HCI or MMI interface to the VTS Operator) including the need to present the information necessary and not all the data available.